ajitjati/livestream-oodles-backend/readme.md

   	- ffmpeg -i input1.mp4 -i input2.mp4 -filter_complex '[0:v]pad=iw*2:ih[int];[int][1:v]overlay=W/2:0[vid]' -map [vid] -c:v libx264 -crf 23 -preset veryfast output.mp4 (http://superuser.com/a/537482)
 - Turn-Config
 	- change Turn-Authentication with every appConfig call
+- Tomcat does not create nice session IDs for the websockts - use HTTP-SessionId?
+SecurityProblem?

 ###Bugs
 - Screensharing Extension: Installation Firefox - no addon installed 5 yellow icons displayed - reload necessary
 - Screensharing Extension: Installation Chrome - direct installation not possible if not registered - reload necessary

 ###Done
+- 2017-01-12 - (improvement) widget - a call cannot be stopped when peer does not answer
+- 2017-01-05 - (browser) hangup with more then one user - peer-dropdown goes back to 0 (should stay with the just called user)
 - 2017-01-05 - (bug) widget - cannot hear any audio with android
 - 2017-01-05 - (bug) widget - audio cannot be switched on/off
 - 2017-01-05 - (bug) widget - video cannot be switched on/off